metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ***

 There are several variables which are included in every Metapsy database.
 These variables are required, for example, to **uniquely identify** each comparison.
-They are also necessary to run meta-analyses of the databases later on (e.g. using [`metapsyTools`](https://tools.metapsy.org); in particular, the variable information below allows to calculate variance-covariance matrices that approximate the dependence structure in the data).
+They are also necessary to run meta-analyses of the databases later on (e.g. using [{metapsyTools}](https://tools.metapsy.org); in particular, the variable information below allows to calculate variance-covariance matrices that approximate the dependence structure in the data).

-We differentiate between standard (I.) study design, (II.) effect size data, and (III.) `metapsyData` variables.
+We differentiate between standard (I.) study design, (II.) effect size data, and (III.) {metapsyData} variables.
 Apart from these standard variables, additional (often database-specific) variables are included.

 <br>